Windsor, Queensland: History

 Holy Rosary Catholic School opened on 28 January 1929 and was operated by the Sisters of St Joseph of the Sacred Heart.
 120 students attended on the opening day.

 The Windsor Presbyterian Church opened and dedicated on 14 April 1934 by Reverend John Sinclair, Moderator of the Brisbane Presbytery.
 The church was in King Street (but this was renamed Maygar Street in 1938).
-On 19 April 1959 a foundation stone for a new extension was laid commemorating 25 years of service.
+On 19 April 1959, a foundation stone for a new extension was laid commemorating 25 years of service.

 Windsor Infants State School opened on 1 November 1934.
-It closed on 1971.
+It closed in 1971.